**NOTE**: This post was updated on 17 June, 2019.

 Like all Marketing related stuff, when a concept becomes a buzzword, you see a lot of people trying to jump on the bandwagon and capitalize on the trend.
-But many of them do not fully understand what is Dark Social and instead, mix the concepts such as customer support or dark web.
+Dark Social wasn’t an exception.

-I’ve seen a recent flood of posts being written lately about it and, unfortunately, there is some confusion about what is dark social as a concept.
+I’ve seen a recent flood of posts being written about it and, unfortunately, there is some confusion about the overall concept and how it can be solved.

 What is Dark Social?

-Just to have a clear idea before we go into what it’s not:
+Just to have a clear idea before we go into what it is not:

-Dark Social describes private sharing via WhatsApp, email, text messages etc. And it’s not so simple to track.
-But if it constitutes around 65% of all social shares (according to our GetSocial data published in BuzzSumo Content Trend Reports 2018), it’s a big deal!
+Dark Social describes private sharing via WhatsApp, Slack, email, text messages, etc., and it’s wrongly classified as Direct Traffic on your analytics.
+It’s not so simple to track, but it constitutes around 65% of all social shares (according to our GetSocial data published in BuzzSumo Content Trend Reports 2018), so it’s kind of a big deal!

 This means that this vast trove of social traffic is essentially invisible to most analytics programs.
 I call it DARK SOCIAL.
 It shows up variously in programs as “direct” or “typed/bookmarked” traffic, which implies to many site owners that you actually have a bookmark or typed in www.theatlantic.com into your browser.
 But that’s not actually what’s happening a lot of the time.
 Most of the time, someone Gchatted someone a link, or it came in on a big email distribution list, or your dad sent it to you.